ThomasTJdev/nim_homeassistant/README.md

 # Nim Homeassistant

 Nim Home Assistant is a hub for combining multiple home automation devices and automating jobs.
-Nim Home Assistant is developed to run on a Raspberry Pi with a 7" touchscreen.
+Nim Home Assistant is developed to run on a Raspberry Pi with a 7" touchscreen, mobile devices and on large screens.

 # Features